heygrady/blog/source/_posts/2012-04-20-compass-grid-gem-and-new-fluid-grid.markdown

 {% h2 Introducing Fluid Grid %}

+- Documentation is available in the [readme on Github](https://github.com/heygrady/1KB-SCSS-Grid/blob/master/README.md)

 While the original grid was pointedly **not** fluid, this new version does support fluid, percentage-based grids.
 The original 1KB CSS Grid series by [Tyler Tate](http://tylertate.com/) pointed out that [nesting fluid grids can be difficult](http://www.usabilitypost.com/2009/06/19/the-1kb-css-grid-part-3/).
 Very similar to [Susy](http://susy.oddbird.net/) and [Columnal](http://www.columnal.com/), the fluid grid requires context in order to nest columns.
 This is because of the relative nature of percentages: 25% is a totally meaningless number by itself.

 {% h3 Basic HTML %}